 Data breaches often result in serious penalties, including fines for violating data safety standards.
 Following a breach involving customer data, the litigation processes can be time-consuming and expensive.
 You can mitigate these risks by implementing data protection measures and ensuring proper security configurations.

-First-Party Cloud Vulnerability Assessment Tools
+Cloud Service Provider (CSP) Vulnerability Assessment Tools

 All three of the major cloud providers offer a vulnerability scanning solution as part of their cloud services.
 Let’s see what is provided by these first-party solutions.